Basingstoke: Railway

+The town was also the terminus of the former Basingstoke and Alton Light Railway.

 Road

-Basingstoke is situated close to junctions 6, 7 and 8 of the M3 motorway, which skirts the town's south-eastern edge, linking the town to London, and to Southampton and the south-west.
+Basingstoke is situated close to junctions 6, 7 and 8 of the M3 motorway; it skirts the town's south-eastern edge, linking the town to London, Southampton and the South West.
 The central area of the town is encircled by The Ringway, a ring road constructed in the 1960s, and is bisected east to west by the A3010 (Churchill Way).
 The A33 runs north-east to Reading and the M4 motorway, and south-west to Winchester.
 The A30 runs east to Hook and west to Salisbury.
 The A303 to Wiltshire and the West Country begins a few miles south-west of Basingstoke, sharing the first few miles with the A30.
 On the M3, there is a flyover, which passes over the slip road to A303, near Junction 8.
 The A339 runs south-east to Alton and north-west to Newbury.